Kondor Path Tours

 FROM THE JUNGLE, ITS AROMAS, AND THEIR FLAVORS

 A man dressed in white unwraps some banana leaves.
-Although the vapor hides his face, he enjoys the cloud as if it were perfume, the fog fades in seconds, and Pedro Arias tells me, “this is the patarashca, come and try it.”
+Although the vapor hides his face, he enjoys the cloud like perfume.
+The fog fades in seconds, and Pedro Arias tells me, “This is the patarashca; come and try it.”
 The chef is the executive chef of the Hotel Río Shilcayo in Tarapoto.

 The leaves shelter a fillet of white fish sprinkled with onion, pepper, and some aromatic herbs: “You smell?
 It is the sachaculantro; the plate is different and more fragrant than the coriander of the coast.
 It comes from here like the fish maiden, with a pulp you’ve never tasted. ” The dish was steamed, which keeps each species’ taste intact.